-There’s one big difference between a journal and a diary: A diary is a place where you keep written records of your day-to-day life.
+A diary is a place where you keep a daily record of your life.
 A journal, on the other hand, has a more expansive definition and a handful of different techniques around it.
-These include bullet journaling, dream journaling, travel journaling, reflective journaling, and many more.
+These include bullet journaling (the type of journaling Silk + Sonder is based on), dream journaling, travel journaling, reflective journaling, garden journaling, gratitude journaling, art journaling, and many more.

 So, how can you decide which technique is right for you?
 And should you keep a journal and a diary?
 We broke it down—here’s everything you need to know.